mliew21396/remote-work-u2/week-6/2-variable-scope/README.md

 p mega_hummer.num_of_wheels #=> outputs 8

 ```
-To solve the question of how to make a variable accessible to all methods in a class, a instance variable (@) will often do the trick.
+To solve the question of how to make a variable accessible to all methods in a class, an instance variable (@) will often do the trick.
 When you want to make a variable accessible to ALL instances of the class you should use a class variable (@@).

 ## Release 0: Leveraging the global scope